Mid Taper Fade Curly Hair

 Undercut With Mid Taper Fade Curly Hair

 The undercut creates one of the strongest contrasts — long curls on top, neatly tapered sides beneath.
-It’s edgy, stylish, and great for men who don’t mind standing out at social gatherings or nightlife scenes.
-Suits men with thicker curls since the extra volume emphasizes the dramatic cut.
-While the skin fade above is minimalist, this one adds bold character.
+Edgy and stylish, it’s great if you don’t mind standing out at social gatherings or nightlife, and it suits thicker curls since the extra volume plays up the cut.
+Where the skin fade is minimalist, this one adds bold character.

 Curly Mullet With Mid Taper